npbhoang/Isa-OCLtoSQL/README.md

 ### The context
 In this version, we assume the following contextual model:
-- The model has 1 table Person with 2 attributes: age of type int and email of type string.
-Then, the datatype Person has 2 constructors, the first one takes three arguments of attributes - representing an actual Person object while the second one takes no argument - representing an invalid Person.
+- The model has a table Person with two attributes: age of type int and email of type string.
+Then, the datatype Person has two constructors, the first one takes three arguments of attributes - representing an actual Person object while the second one takes no argument - representing an invalid Person.
 ```ocaml
 (* Person (Person_id, age, string) *)
 datatype Person = P string nat string | PNULL